Service model for new hospital

 How can I find out more?

 We will update this page regularly - email us with any questions.
-We will also hold a stakeholder event in Lochaber during February 2024.
+We will also publish regular updates in the Lochaber Times.

 Will there be a high dependency unit (HDU) in the new hospital?